-Each year, the Board provides the SB 231 with the financial resources it requires in order to acquire the services and consulting needed for the discharge of its institutional duties.
+Each year, the Board of Directors provides the SB 231 with the financial resources it requires in order to acquire the services and consulting needed for the discharge of its institutional duties.

-Pursuant to Article 6, Par.
-2, Letter d) of Italian Legislative Decree 231/2001, the SB 231 is required to comply with the disclosure requirements set forth in the Model, particularly regarding the communication of information on the perpetration or attempt to perpetrate crimes in the interest of or for the benefit of the Bank as indicated in the Decree itself, in addition to any violations of rules of conduct as provided in Model 231.
-For the protection of its full autonomy and confidentiality, the communication can be made directly to the SB 231, through the appropriate channel provided via the Bank's Intranet portal or by e-mail.
+Pursuant to Article 6, para.
+2, lett. d) of Italian Legislative Decree 231/2001, the SB 231 is required to comply with the disclosure requirements set forth in the Model, particularly regarding the communication of information on the perpetration or attempt to perpetrate crimes in the interest of or for the benefit of the Bank as indicated in the Decree itself, in addition to any violations of rules of conduct as provided in Model 231.
+To protect its full autonomy and confidentiality, the communication can be made directly to the SB 231, through the appropriate channel provided via the Bank's Intranet portal.